-The TCPA does not restrict calls or texts to cell phones that are made without an autodialer and that use a live caller rather than a prerecorded or artificial voice.
-Nor does it restrict live non-telemarketing calls to residential landlines, even if made with an autodialer.n
+The TCPA does not restrict when non-telemarketing calls may be made to land lines, even if they use an autodialer or a prerecorded or artificial voice.
+Nor does it limit calls or texts to cell phones that are made without an autodialer and that use a live caller rather than a prerecorded or artificial voice.

-So for example, if a nonprofit has a list of 10,000 cell phone numbers, it would not violate the TCPA to send a text message to those numbers reminding the recipient to register and vote in an upcoming election, as long as the text was sent without using an autodialer.
+So for example, if a nonprofit has a list of 10,000 landline phone numbers, it would not violate the TCPA to robocall that list of supporters using a prerecorded message reminding the recipient of the call to register and vote in an upcoming election.